Howrah–Jaisalmer Superfast Express

 The 12371 / 12372 Howrah–Jaisalmer Superfast Express is a Superfast Express train of the Indian Railways connecting in West Bengal and of Rajasthan.
 It is currently being operated with 12371/12372 train numbers on a weekly basis.

 Service

-The 12371/Howrah–Jaisalmer Superfast Express has an average speed of 57 km/h and covers 2249 km in 39 hrs 25 mins.
-12372/Jaisalmer–Howrah Superfast Express has an average speed of 57 km/h and covers 2249 km in 39 hrs 25 mins.
+Although named as "superfast express", the 12371 (Howrah–Jaisalmer Superfast Express) and 12372 (Jaisalmer–Howrah Superfast Express) trains have an average speed of only 57 km/h and take 39 hrs 25 mins to cover 2249 km.

 Route & halts

 The important halts of the train are: